MSoup/dave-blog/source/_posts/How-to-Enable-End-to-End-Encryption-Between-Cloudflare-and-Github-Pages.md

 Enforce HTTPS — Unavailable for your site because your domain is not properly configured to support HTTPS (example.com) — Troubleshooting custom domains
 ```

-This is usually a sign that DNS propogation has not finished, and you may need to wait for some time before it is possible to enable it.
+This is usually a sign that DNS propagation has not finished, and you may need to wait for some time before it is possible to enable it.
 In this state, while traffic from the client to github pages is encrypted, the response might still be visible to cloudflare.
 It is worth waiting until it is available and enabling HTTPS on the github pages side as well.

+Next, depending on if you want to use the cloudflare CDN or fastly CDN, your final step differs.

+-   if you want to use the cloudflare CDN, go back and check the orange cloud to enable proxying.
+-   if you want to use the fastly CDN, you must wait until DNS propagation is finished.
+Then check the 'enforce HTTPS' option on github pages.

 Congratulations, you now have end to end encryption plus the benefits of using a CDN.